 - disabled children who need their own bedroom due to a medical condition and are in receipt of middle/higher rate Disability Living Allowance (DLA) (decisions on individual cases are made using supporting medical information)

 Rules for joint tenants

 If you live with other people, we will take into account everyone living in the property when deciding whether you have 'extra' bedrooms for housing benefit purposes.

 If we decide you have extra bedrooms, we will take a percentage reduction off:

 - any eligible service charges

-Your housing benefit will then be based on the proportion of the rent you are liable to pay.
+We will then base your housing benefit on the proportion of the rent you are liable to pay.

 You may be considered to have an extra bedroom following a death in your household.

-In these circumstances you're protected and the size limit rules, which would not apply for 12 months, or until you move home, or there was another change of circumstances (whichever came first).
+In these circumstances, the size limit rules do not apply for 12 months, or until you move home, or if there is another change of circumstances (whichever comes first).

-If you are a council tenant in York and you have extra bedrooms/your housing benefit is being reduced, call us to discuss your options, on tel: 01904 551550, 8.30am to 5.00pm, Monday to Friday.
+If you are a council tenant in York and you have extra bedrooms or your housing benefit is being reduced, call us to discuss your options.